-Store food you regularly eat.
+Store the food you regularly like to eat.

 This principle cannot be overstated.
 Store food that your family enjoys together often.
 In times of disaster, when so many other adjustments in daily life are required, having food routines that carry over from life before will make hard situations easier to adjust to.

 When you were a kid, do you remember ever going over to a friend’s house to eat dinner?
 Even if it was a close friend, everything about the dinner seemed alien to you–the way they folded their napkins, the saltiness of their gravy, the smells of the food cooking that were so different from the smells in your own kitchen at home at dinnertime.
 Little differences like this mattered and affected your comfort level in the home.
 Eating food from different cultures can sometimes put us in this situation too.

 Routine, especially where food is concerned, can be powerful in an emergency situation.
 Food affects the way we feel, and if it is unfamiliar, it can be hard to stomach and make an unfamiliar, scary situation that much worse.

 Many food storage suppliers offer entree options that are familiar favorites in most families, like macaroni and cheese, enchiladas, chili, and the like.
 Look around at what options are available to you and make selections based on what you know your family already eats on a regular basis.

 At first glance, taste might not seem a very important consideration as you are collecting emergency food.
 It’s easy to justify buying Survival Food Storage that is not palatable and saying to ourselves, “It will be an emergency.
 Whether I like the food I’m eating or not will be the least of my worries.”
 However, making sure your food storage is appealing to you and your family is more important than it initially seems.

 There is something to be said for having food that tastes good and makes you feel comfortable, especially in an emergency situation.